The Game Awards 2024: Key nominees and what to expect

 Key nominees this year

 It's been a mixed year commercially for PlayStation, but a strong one critically.
-Two PS5 exclusives top the list with seven nominations each, including Game of the Year.
+Two PS5 exclusives (Astro Bot, Final Fantasy 7 Rebirth) top the list with seven nominations each, including Game of the Year.

 Astro Bot